fbpx

 Job Summary:

-Evaluation: Annual written evaluation conducted by the Student Services Director
+Evaluation: Annual written evaluation conducted by the US Principal; periodic observation and feedback.

-Criteria: Beyond degree and certification requirements, the Educational Therapist will be a mature Christian with a solid understanding of and commitment to Christian education, a clear support of PVCA’s mission and vision, and a heart of service and humility towards coworkers, students, and families.
+Mission Alignment: Beyond degree and certification requirements, the English teacher will be a mature Christian with a solid understanding of and commitment to Christian education, a clear support of PVCA’s mission and vision, and a heart of service and humility towards coworkers, students, and families.

 Pioneer Valley Christian Academy